absmach/magistrala-docs/docs/architecture.md

 `User` represents the real (human) user of the system.
 It is represented via its e-mail and password, which he uses as platform access credentials in order to obtain an access token.
-Once logged into the system, user can manage his resources (i.e. things and channels) in CRUD fashion, and define access control policies by connecting them.
+Once logged into the system, user can manage his resources (i.e. things and channels) in CRUD fashion and define access control policies by connecting them.

 `Thing` represents devices (or applications) connected to Mainflux that uses the